 This new partnership between the Bartol Foundation and Small But Mighty Arts (SBMA) directly responds to a critical need reflected in the local creative community.
 The SBMA micro-grant is a timely, critical method of support to ensure that the creative projects, partnerships, and performances that artists create, not only see the light of day, but create a beneficial resource for creative “artrepreneurs” to persist and thrive.
 In the interest of its mission, SBMA’s annual micro-grants are intended to support the creative momentum and persistence of individual artists.

 The Bartol Foundation Teaching Artist Micro-grants support individual teaching artists who are actively engaged in a community project with grants of $500.
-The first of two rounds of grants were made in June 2018 and can be viewed here.
-A second round of applications is now open with an application deadline of Sunday, September 9 at 5:00 pm.
-Grant recipients will be notified the week of September 17, 2018.
-Apply here!
+Our first ten grants were made in 2018 and you can check them out here.
+The next application deadline will be in the late summer of 2019.
+You can find out more from our partners at Small But Mighty Arts.

 Alexandra King is a theatre artist whose practice includes facilitating performances within communities.
 Her grant will support Theatre of the Oppressed Training for Living Well Theatre, a collective of elder African-Americans who create performances about public health.